kampersanda/elinor/README.md

     <a href="https://docs.rs/elinor"><img src="https://img.shields.io/badge/docs-latest-blue.svg?style=flat-square" alt="docs.rs docs" /></a>
 </p>

-Elinor is a Rust library for evaluating information retrieval systems, inspired by [ranx](https://github.com/AmenRa/ranx) and [Sakai's book](https://www.coronasha.co.jp/np/isbn/9784339024968/).
+Elinor is a library for evaluating information retrieval systems, inspired by [ranx](https://github.com/AmenRa/ranx) and [Sakai's book](https://www.coronasha.co.jp/np/isbn/9784339024968/).

+It provides a comprehensive set of tools and metrics tailored for information retrieval engineers, offering an intuitive and easy-to-use interface.

-## Features
+## Key features

-- **IRer-friendly**:
+- **IR-focused design:**
-  The library is designed to be easy to use for developers in information retrieval.
+  Elinor is tailored specifically for evaluating information retrieval systems, with an intuitive interface designed for IR engineers.
+  It offers a streamlined workflow that simplifies common IR evaluation tasks.
-- **Flexible**:
+- **Comprehensive evaluation metrics:**
-  The library supports various evaluation metrics, such as Precision, MAP, MRR, and nDCG.
+  Elinor supports a wide range of key evaluation metrics, such as Precision, MAP, MRR, and nDCG.
   The supported metrics are available in [Metric](https://docs.rs/elinor/latest/elinor/metrics/enum.Metric.html).
+  The evaluation results are validated against trec_eval to ensure accuracy and reliability.
+- **Statistical testing:**
+  Elinor includes several statistical tests such as Student's t-test to verify the generalizability of results.
+  It provides not only p-values but also effect sizes and confidence intervals for thorough reporting.

-## Documentation
+## API documentation

 See https://docs.rs/elinor/.